gorjuspixels/SOFE2720U14/README.md

 - Resources available for development are analyzed to determine which product to develop.
 - Resource availability also determines the start time and duration or projects.
 - The result is __product plan__

+## Project Missions Statement

+- The input for product design
+- Document that defines a development project's goals and limits

+1. Introduction
+2. Product Vision and Project Scope
+3. Target Markets
+4. Stakeholders
+5. Assumptions and Constraints
+6. Business Requirements